 So what have we learnt?
 Not only does the pill stop our ovaries from working and producing the essential hormones we need to thrive as women.
 But certain types of birth control pills can also cause insulin resistance, crazy oil glands, gut problems and mineral deficiencies – all of which as a total nightmare for acne!

-Stay tuned of my next post where I’ll be sharing my top tips on how to safely come off the pill without breakout out.
+Stay tuned for my next post where I’ll be sharing my top tips on how to safely come off the pill without breaking out.